 The date at which each person was entered in the register as a member, and the date at which any person ceased to be a member;

-The names and addresses of the officers of the society, with the offices held by them respectively, and the dates on which they assumed office.
+The names and addresses of the Board of Directors (past and present) of the Credit Union, with the offices held by them respectively, and the dates on which they assumed, and vacated, said office.

 The register shall be so constructed so that it is possible to inspect the particulars therein mentioned in paragraphs (a) (d) and (e) of rule 19 without exposing the other particulars entered therein.